Graduates of Learn to Sail, year 9-13 students can enrol in Teams Racing 4-7pm Wednesdays during school terms 1 and 4.

 The program is coached by YNZ qualified instructors.

-Teams Racing in only avilable on Wednesdays 4-7pm during terms 1 and 4.
+Teams Racing in only available on Wednesdays 4-7pm during terms 1 and 4.

 Cost and payment

-The cost for the 2020 Term 4 Teams Racing is $170 payable before the second day of the course.
+The cost for a Teams Racing programme is $170 per term payable before the second day of the course.
 No refunds will be given unless the course doesn’t go ahead.

 What do you need?